Undergraduate Teaching 2025-26

 NB.
 Language projects will start with a 2 or 4 hour session on Wednesday week two Easter term, one day ahead of the other projects.

-If you are interested in taking a foreign language project, you are encouraged to attend an information session (see Key dates), where all the language project leaders will be on hand to answer any questions you may have.
+If you are interested in taking a foreign language project, you must either attend an information session (see Key dates), where all the language project leaders will be on hand to answer any questions you may have, or speak to someone from CLIC.